The secret life of gamers: How a niche underworld became mainstream in COVID-19 times

 What many people don’t realise about gaming is that it’s actually a very social activity.
 Players play against each other.
 It’s our way to chat and talk and be in touch while also battling.

-What does my family say about?
+What does my family say about it?
 They don’t mind, because I don’t over do it.
-And I don't feel like it interferes with my daily lif.
+And I don’t feel like it interferes with my daily life.
 I game for fun.
 It’s not an addiction.
-And I don't feel the need to cut down on time spent gaming.
+And I don’t feel the need to cut down on time spent gaming.
 I only do it when I have free time.

 Mariam Osama, 29, Palestinian